Procedural Direction WC6 – Workplace injury management disputes

 Responding to an application

-17. All relevant documentation that provides evidentiary support must be attached to the reply, which must be indexed and paginated.
-Relevant documents may include:
+18. All relevant documentation that provides evidentiary support must be attached to the reply in a single document bundle, which must be indexed, sorted by document category, paginated with consecutively numbered pages and contain no duplicate material.
+Relevant documents must relate to the resolution of the real issues in the proceedings and may include:

 (a) statement(s) in relation to the issues in dispute;